 |Free and Public Events||$0||$0||$0||$0||$25/hour||$30 flat fee|

 - Reservations can be made via this website, phone, email, or in person at the library

-- You can have 3 reservations at a time
+- You or your organization may have up to 3 reservations at a time

 - If you have to pay fees, we ask that you do so before the meeting

 - Rooms are available for public use during hours when the library is open

 - Special requests may be made in advance and may require additional fees